Work Description

 Research Abstract:

-Multicomponent diffusion in natural silicate melts is fundamental to understanding igneous processes such as magma mixing.
-In N-component silicate melts, multicomponent diffusion is characterized by an N-1 square matrix, termed the diffusivity matrix [D].
+Multicomponent diffusion in natural silicate melts is a fundamental process in magma mixing and evolution.
+In N-component silicate melts, multicomponent diffusion is characterized by an N-1 square matrix, termed the diffusion matrix [D].
 Eigenvectors of [D] define N-1 eigen-components that diffuse independently of each other.
-Diffusion eigenvectors in basalt appear to be roughly temperature independent (e.g., Guo and Zhang, 2020).
+Diffusion eigenvectors in an 8-component SiO2-TiO2-Al2O3-FeO-MgO-CaO-Na2O-K2O basalt appear to be roughly temperature independent (e.g., Guo and Zhang, 2020).
 For additional verification of the temperature independence and for improving the accuracy of the eigenvector matrix, we use a single eigenvector matrix, [Q], to simultaneously fit concentration profiles from 26 diffusion couple experiments at three temperatures from Guo and Zhang, (2018, 2020), and one additional experiment conducted in this work.
-The goodness of our fitting further supports the temperature independence of [Q].
+The goodness of fit using one single eigenvector matrix in this work is about the same as that using three different eigenvector matrices in Guo and Zhang (2018, 2020), further supporting the temperature independence of [Q] in basaltic melts.
+The eigenvalues (i.e., the diffusion coefficients for individual eigenvector components) follows the Arrhenius relation.
 Using the extracted eigenvector matrix and eigenvalues, we present an open-access calculator for the community to use to compute multicomponent diffusion profiles.
+The calculator is applied to examine multicomponent diffusion in eigen-component space, and minor compositional dependence of eigen-component diffusivities (i.e., eigenvalues) is revealed.

 Methodology:

-1. We use the BFGS method in the MatLab program, “BFGS_main.m”, to obtain diffusion eigenvectors and eigenvalues.
+1. We use the BFGS method in the MatLab program to obtain diffusion eigenvectors and eigenvalues.

 Summary of open-access data files: